Bosch-Orumfels/intelligent-colouring/README.md

-This are some draft notebook to play with some neural networks and art
+These are some draft notebook to play with some neural networks and art